 How to Track, Manage, and Find Support for Your PMDD

-There’s PMS (Premenstrual Syndrome), there’s PMDD (Premenstrual Dysphoric Disorder), and there’s a big statistic you need to know: 15 percent of all women living with the latter will end up taking their own lives.
+There’s PMS (Premenstrual Syndrome), there’s PMDD (Premenstrual Dysphoric Disorder), and there’s a big statistic you need to know: 15 percent of all women living with the latter will commit an act of suicide in their lifetime.

 Every month, for any given number of days leading up to and during a woman’s menstrual cycle, a very hard-hitting strain of PMS—think “The Hulk” of PMS-ing— brings with it very intense and very real emotional, physical, and mental changes that can be extremely difficult to live with.
 They make functioning at work and at home nearly impossible at times, and they can put a strain on friendships, family relationships, and life with your romantic partner.

 Think you might have it?
-You’ll have to keep thinking, and follow our guide to self-diagnosis, because even though of the female population are living with PMDD, it is not something your therapist, gynecologist, or primary care physician will screen or test you for.
+You’ll have to keep thinking, and follow our guide to self-diagnosis, because even though an estimated 3–8 percent of the female population is living with PMDD, it is not something your therapist, gynecologist, or primary care physician will screen or test you for.

 It’s up to you to learn, become aware, track your symptoms, and reach out for medical, social, and therapeutic support in order to make this monthly occurrence as manageable as possible for yourself and those around you.